-The final plan approved by the Minister for Environment will guide management of the parks for ten years from gazettal, or until it is replaced by a new plan.
+This management plan has been approved by the Minister for Environment in accordance with section 60 of the CALM Act, and will guide management of the parks for ten years from gazettal, or until it is replaced by a new plan.
 The plan may be amended if necessary, in accordance with section 61 of the CALM Act.